Development

 Pages And Modals

-The TUI is a small state machine over five pages (Overview, Deep Dive, Usage, Config, Session) plus six overlay modals.
-The first three pages are reachable through the tab strip via Tab / Shift-Tab or their direct keys; Config and Session are sub-pages opened from any tab. g cycles the global sort mode.
-All routing lives in src/app.rs; rendering is dispatched from src/ui.rs.
+The TUI is a small state machine over six pages (Overview, Deep Dive, Usage, Insights, Config, Session) plus picker, confirmation, detail, and help modals.
+The first four pages are reachable through the tab strip via Tab / Shift-Tab or their direct keys; Config and Session are sub-pages opened from any tab. g cycles the global sort mode, and Shift-D toggles the visible data source between live and sample data when live data is available.
+Shortcut definitions, help groups, and footer hints live in src/keymap/keymap.json; src/keymap/mod.rs validates the embedded JSON and resolves keys to action IDs. src/app.rs applies those actions to state, while rendering is dispatched from src/ui/mod.rs.

-• Overview (Page::Overview): default landing page.
-Compact KPI strip plus daily activity, models, project/tool spend, shell commands, and MCP servers.
+• Overview (Page::Overview): default command-center landing page.
+Compact KPI strip plus a chronological activity pulse, models, project/tool spend, shell commands, and MCP servers.
 Acts as the at-a-glance landing for everyday use.

-• Deep Dive (Page::DeepDive): every panel listed under Aggregation, including top sessions and core tool counts that are not on Overview.
+• Deep Dive (Page::DeepDive): analysis workbench with every panel listed under Aggregation, including a larger chronological activity trend, top sessions, model efficiency, and core tool counts that are not on Overview.

-• Usage (Page::Usage): per-tool 24-hour activity histogram, optional plan-side rate limit windows, and top-3 models per tool.
+• Usage (Page::Usage): per-tool 24-hour console with an activity pulse, optional plan-side rate limit gauges, and top-3 models per tool.
 Built from Ingested::limits over the same ParsedCall set plus LimitSnapshot records.
-Period and project filters are deliberately ignored, while sort mode controls section/model order.
+Entering Usage normalizes the visible period to Period::Today, the rolling 24-hour window; project filters are deliberately ignored, while sort mode controls section/model order.
 See TUI usage.

 • Session (Page::Session): drill-down for one tool:session_id.
 Rendered from SessionDetailView, computed by filtering Ingested.calls by session_key(call) == key and sorting calls with the active sort mode.
 Live data shows per-call timestamp, model, cost, in/out tokens, cache, tools used, and a 120-char single-line prompt snippet; selecting a call opens a modal with the full stored prompt plus reasoning/web-search counts and bash commands.
 Sample mode shows a privacy note since per-call records are not bundled.